benciks/flow-native/README.md

 you need to edit the ```app/src/main/java/com/example/flow/di/AppolloModule.kt``` file and add your server url to the ```PROD_BASE_URL``` variable.

+## Synchronization
+In case you are using the demo application which is connected to the demonstration server and you want to set up sync with your Timewarrior and Taskwarrior instances, please visit [flow-sync](https://sync.benciks.me/) and log in with the credentials used in app.
+Afterwards, follow the configuration instructions provided at this page.

 ## Features

 - [x] Time tracking